Comox, British Columbia: Nineteenth century: settlement

 Two years later, Frederick Whymper, a member of the Vancouver Island Exploring Expedition, visited Robb's land, and wrote, "Here Mr. Robb with laudable faith in the country has preempted land though the site is principally bush: when he could have got good prairie land as he came among the first two years ago."

 By this time, as Robb had foreseen, supplies for the settlers had to be landed on his property, which became known as "The Landing", or formally "Port Augusta", named by the settlers after a member of the British royal family.
 James Robb by this time had also set up a prosperous farm, although he and his son spent a lot of time clearing land of timber in the hopes of selling it by the lot.

-Hudson's Bay Company and the British Admiralty promised the settlers that there would be regular mail service to the area via steamship, and Governor Douglas committed to building a road from Nanaimo.
+The Hudson's Bay Company and the British Admiralty promised the settlers that there would be regular mail service to the area via steamship, and Governor Douglas committed to building a road from Nanaimo.
 However, it quickly became clear that a wagon road would be too expensive; a bridle path with some bridges was built instead.
 Flooding and tree falls made maintenance of this path impractical, and the trail was soon abandoned.
 Supplies and mail continued to arrive by ship, but service was irregular, and delivery was measured in months rather than weeks.

 A narrow trail was soon built to connect The Landing with the nearby settlers on the Courtenay River, and by 1860, this had been widened enough that an ox cart could pass.

 In 1864, seams of high quality coal were discovered in nearby foothills, but it would be two decades before mining would begin.

-In 1865, Rev. J. Cave Brown Cave, an Anglican missionary, complained to a local magistrate that a group of Eucletaw from Cape Mudge had moved to the area and were camped on a K'ómoks potato patch; Cave demanded that they be removed from the area, due to alleged thefts of potatoes and friction with the K'ómoks people.
+In 1865, Reverend J. Cave Brown Cave, an Anglican missionary, complained to a local magistrate that a group of Eucletaw (Laich-kwil-tach) from Cape Mudge had moved to the area and were camped on a Kʼómoks potato patch; Cave demanded that they be removed from the area, due to alleged thefts of potatoes and friction with the Kʼómoks people.
 James Robb, who did not get along with Cave, disagreed.
 The argument grew so vociferous that a small British naval squadron—HMS Sutlej, HMS Elias and HMS Sparrowhawk—under the command of Rear-Admiral John Kingcome was dispatched to the area to sort out the problem.
 The rear-admiral listened to all sides of the argument, then commended Cave for his letter, advised that Robb's conduct should be investigated, and returned the Eucletaw to Cape Mudge.